marimeireles/virtual-assistant/qt-rasa/data/nlu.md

 - can i use it on micro controlers

 ## intent:faq_how_install
-- how to start using pyside
-- how to install pyside
-- what about the installation
 - installation
 - install
+- how to use
+- download

 ## intent:faq_how_to_contribute
 - how can I contribute to this project